The cost of hiring a contract employee

 In the case of an assignment contract, the total cost of hiring an employee depends on several factors.
 The most important of these is whether the person has another title to social security.

-So, in practice, you need to know if he works somewhere else (including on a contract of mandate), runs a business, is a student, receives maternity benefits, etc.
+So, in practice, you need to know whether a contracted employee also works somewhere else (also on a contract), is self-employed, is a student, receives maternity benefits, etc.

 What is the employer’s cost when hiring a contract employee?